-UPDATED 12MAY2017: There are hundreds of different kinds of fasteners in the world and you can safely forget about most of them for building and maintaining things around the home and cottage.
-But there are five that you’ll find indispensable when it comes to making good things happen at your place.
-Keep these fasteners on hand and it’ll grease on the wheels of your DIY system.
+VIDEO BELOW: There are dozens of different kinds of fasteners in the world and you can safely forget about most of them for building and maintaining things around the home, farm and cottage.
+But there are five types of fasteners that you’ll find indispensable when it comes to making good things happen at your place.
+Keep a supply of these fasteners on hand and it’ll grease the wheels of your DIY system.

 Fasteners#1: Self Drilling Screws

-- Spin the fastener in a drill and it bores into most hard materials, creating just the right size hole for the screw to grip.
+Spin the fastener in a drill and it bores into most hard materials, creating just the right size hole for the screw threads to grip.
 Continue spinning until the screws tightens down.

 Effective do-it-yourself work depends on organizing yourself so it’s easy to succeed.
-And this means keeping essential fasteners on hand so you can get stuff done instead of fighting your way through a parking lot every time something at your place begins to unravel.
-Get aa case or bag to keep things organized.
+And this means keeping essential fasteners on hand so you can get stuff done instead of fighting your way through a hardware store parking lot every time something at your place begins to unravel.
+Get a case or bag to keep things organized.

 Fasteners#2: Deck Screws

-Sounds ordinary, but some deck screws are better than others.
+This sounds ordinary, but some deck screws are much better than others.
 Organization of your collection is especially important with parts so small and numbers.

 Fasteners#4: Pop Rivets